Cosby5/All-My-Stars/README.md

 ## C

+- [tgfisher4/os-simple-file-system](https://github.com/tgfisher4/os-simple-file-system) - A simple inode-level file system implementation for Project V of Principles of Operating Systems at the University of Notre Dame, spring 2021.
 - [justinmeiners/text2image](https://github.com/justinmeiners/text2image) - Render text to images with this tiny command line tool.
 - [aht-lab/ESP32_SIM7600](https://github.com/aht-lab/ESP32_SIM7600) - library module SIM7600
 - [RfidResearchGroup/ChameleonUltra](https://github.com/RfidResearchGroup/ChameleonUltra) - The new generation chameleon based on NRF52840 makes the performance of card emulation more stable.
 And gave the chameleon the ability to read, write, and decrypt cards.